HewlettPackard/puppet-hprest-module/README.md

 Description
 ===========

-hprest is a module that installs the RESTful Interface Tool, also known as hprest.
+Hprest is a module that installs the RESTful Interface Tool, also known as hprest.
 Through the use of defined types, users can send any valid RESTful Interface command through the hprest module to the node server.

 Installation
 ============